giorrrgio/riffpeater/README.md

-# Guitar Practice Lab - Youtube Loop Player
+# RiffPeater - Video Loop Player

-A YouTube/audio loop player focused on guitar practice.
+A video/audio loop player focused on guitar practice.
 Set precise loop points, automate speed increases, and save sessions/loops locally so you can return to riffs without re-entering timings.

 If this app helps your practice sessions and you’d like to support it, you can buy me a coffee on Ko-fi:

 <a href='https://ko-fi.com/U7U21PYGKF' target='_blank' id="kofi-button"><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi1.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

 ## Features
-- Load YouTube videos
+- Load videos
 - Set loop start/end by time or current playhead
 - Automate incremental speed lifts every N loops with a max-speed cap
 - Save multiple sessions with thumbnails and per-loop notes